nicbarker/clay/README.md

 `void Clay_SetMeasureTextFunction(Clay_Dimensions (*measureTextFunction)(Clay_String *text, Clay_TextElementConfig *config))`

 Takes a pointer to a function that can be used to measure the `width, height` dimensions of a string.
 Used by clay during layout to determine [CLAY_TEXT](#clay_text) element sizing and wrapping.

+**Note 1: This string is not guaranteed to be null terminated.** Clay saves significant performance overhead by using slices when wrapping text instead of having to clone new null terminated strings.
+If your renderer does not support **ptr, length** style strings (e.g. Raylib), you will need to clone this to a new C string before rendering.

-**Note: It is essential that this function is as fast as possible.** For text heavy use-cases this function is called many times, and despite the fact that clay caches text measurements internally, it can easily become the dominant overall layout cost if the provided function is slow. **This is on the hot path!**
+**Note 2: It is essential that this function is as fast as possible.** For text heavy use-cases this function is called many times, and despite the fact that clay caches text measurements internally, it can easily become the dominant overall layout cost if the provided function is slow. **This is on the hot path!**

 ### Clay_Initialize